openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 # Python Component Build Environment
 All Python components must work with CPython 2.7.
-Python components must work with the Linux version that is used by the OpenMPF Component Executable.
+Also, Python components must work with the Linux version that is used by the OpenMPF Component Executable.
+At this writing, OpenMPF runs on CentOS 7.4.1708 (kernel version 3.10.0-693).
 Pure Python code should work on any OS, but incompatibility issues can arise when using Python libraries that include compiled extension modules.
 Python libraries are typically distributed as wheel files.
 The wheel format requires that the file name follows the pattern of `<dist_name>-<version>-<python_tag>-<abi_tag>-<platform_tag>.whl`. `<python_tag>-<abi_tag>-<platform_tag>` are called [compatibility tags](https://www.python.org/dev/peps/pep-0425).
-For example, `mpf_component_api` is pure Python so the name of its wheel file is `mpf_component_api-0.1-py2-none-any.whl`. `py2` means it will work with any Python 2 implementation because it does not use any implementation specific features. `none` means that it does not use the Python ABI. `any` means it will work on any platform.
+For example, `mpf_component_api` is pure Python so the name of its wheel file is `mpf_component_api-0.1-py2-none-any.whl`. `py2` means it will work with any Python 2 implementation because it does not use any implementation-specific features. `none` means that it does not use the Python ABI. `any` means it will work on any platform.

 Supported Python Tags: